jdkloe/pybufr-ecmwf/README.md

 The pybufr_ecmwf module provides a python interface to the ECMWF bufrdc library and allows to read and write files in BUFR format.
-This python module adds the possibility to create BUFR templates and write the results as BUFR tables that can be used by the ECMWF BUFRDC library.
+On top of the functionality provided by the bufrdc fortran library, this python module also adds the possibility to create BUFR templates and write the results as BUFR tables that can be used by the ECMWF BUFRDC library

 The API consists of several layers:
-* the raw/bare c API that connects python to the fortran library (pybufr_ecmwf.ecmwfbufr)
+* the raw/bare fortran/c API that connects python to the fortran library (pybufr_ecmwf.ecmwfbufr)

 * an intermediate python API around this raw layer (pybufr_ecmwf.bufr_interface_ecmwf)

 * a high level API which allows a pythonic object oriented usage. (pybufr_ecmwf.bufr)
- (for now, only for reading of BUFR files, for writing the intermediate layer is still needed.)
+  (for now, only for reading of BUFR files, for writing and template creation the intermediate layer is still needed.)

 It is recommended to only use the high level API whenever possible, This should be the easiest interface to use.